Chapter 13: Guidelines to CBA Report Writing

 Formatting is an important aspect of writing a report.
 You should consider the font size, line spacing, margins, paragraph format, structure, and page numbers when writing your report.
 Remember that the report should be easy for the decision-maker to review and understand.

 The audience of your report will depend on who commissioned the report.
 Before writing, consider the objective of the report and the context of those who will be reading the report.
-Again, at this point it is important to remember that a CBA analyst’s role is to make recommendations based on the analysis, rather than making decisions.
-There are three main sectors CBA is written for: (1) private sector, (2) public sector, and (3) non-profit organisations.
+Again, at this point it is important to remember that a cost-benefit analyst’s role is to make recommendations based on the analysis, rather than making decisions.
+There are three main sectors CBA is conducted for: (1) private sector, (2) public sector, and (3) non-profit organisations.

-Private Sector
+Private sector

-Public Sector
+Public sector

 Keep in mind that the audience for many CBA’s can also vary depending on the topic.
 For example, a cost-benefit analysis on healthcare interventions will be fundamentally different to a cost-benefit analysis on the provision of a public good by a government entity.